-The parent company only financial statements were authorized for issue in accordance with a resolution of the board meeting on March 8, 2023.
+The parent company only financial statements were authorized for issue in accordance with a resolution of the Board of Directors' meeting on March 5, 2024.

 3. Newly issued or revised standards and interpretations

 (1) Changes in accounting policies resulting from applying for the first-time certain standards and amendments